-The Chan Zuckerberg Initiative (CZI) seeks applications for projects that aim to use and gain insights into health and disease from existing single-cell datasets to help accelerate progress toward challenges associated with the compilation and exploration of large atlas-scale data.
-Given the growth of single-cell biology and the rapid increase in available data, CZI is looking to support projects that will advance the fields of single-cell biology and data science.
-Grantees will be expected to interact with a network among participating groups that builds community and accelerates progress.
-Applications are encouraged from computational experts outside the field of single-cell biology but with expertise relevant to overcoming current bottlenecks.
-Projects may include dedicated efforts to refine existing computational tools, benchmark classes of tools, improve standards, integrate available data that enables greater biological insight, develop new features that support interoperability of data or tools, and other major challenges brought forward.
-This request for applications is the second of three cycles planned for the coming years, with successful projects receiving 18 months of funding support.
+The Chan Zuckerberg Initiative (CZI) seeks to support projects that will advance the fields of single-cell biology and data science.
+Grantees will be expected to interact with existing groups to build community and accelerate progress.
+Applications are encouraged from computational experts outside the field of single-cell biology, but with expertise relevant to overcoming current bottlenecks and driving discoveries in the single-cell biology field.
+Projects may include: dedicated efforts to democratize access and usability of existing datasets; demonstration of utility by leveraging existing datasets to address impactful and challenging biological questions; and developing methods that enable greater biological insight and other major challenges brought forward.
+This request for applications is the last of three currently planned cycles, with successful projects receiving 18 months of funding support.